SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Yeast mine: [yeastmine.yeastgenome.org/yeastmine/begin.do](https://yeastmine.yeastgenome.org/yeastmine/begin.do)

-datacarpentry course about genomics (also contains a course in using the Linux bash and command line tools): [datacarpentry.org/lessons/#genomics-workshop](https://datacarpentry.org/lessons/#genomics-workshop)
+Datacarpentry course about genomics (also contains a course in using the Linux bash and command line tools): [datacarpentry.org/lessons/#genomics-workshop](https://datacarpentry.org/lessons/#genomics-workshop)

 ## Appendices